 50. Traditional White Kitchen

-If you don’t wish to be too experimental, you can go back to the basics and stick to a traditional white kitchen, featuring white shaker style cabinets and a kitchen hood sandwiched in between them.
+If you don’t wish to be too experimental, you can return to the basics and stick to a traditional white kitchen featuring white shaker-style cabinets and a kitchen hood sandwiched between them.

-The closed cabinets speak of a more traditional kitchen compared to the open shelving that tends to be more contemporary.
-More importantly, this closed shelving creates a visual block that visually hides the range hood away from the rest of the kitchen.
+The closed cabinets suggest a more traditional kitchen than the open shelving, which tends to be more contemporary.
+More importantly, this closed shelving creates a visual block that visually hides the range hood from the rest of the kitchen.

 Yes, that steel installation is still visible.
 However, it is less conspicuous, thus giving the kitchen a unified look.

-You can have other design elements in the kitchen such as the cabinet hardware blend in with the color tone of the kitchen hood.
+Other design elements in the kitchen, such as the cabinet hardware, can be matched to the color tone of the kitchen hood.

 51. Under-Cabinet Range Hoods

-If you wish to hide your range hood from plain sight, then going with this design is your best option.
-Under-cabinet range hood cleverly hides the glaring range hood from the rest of the kitchen, thus drawing immediate visual attention away from it.
+If you wish to hide your range hood from plain sight, this design is your best option.
+The under-cabinet range hood cleverly hides the glaring range hood from the rest of the kitchen, thus drawing immediate visual attention away from it.

-For instance, if you have an all-white kitchen, you can have shaker style cabinets at the top.
+This design would look great with a sage green kitchen color scheme with shaker cabinets at the top.
 However, instead of the traditional design where the range hood is fully exposed, one of the cabinets can hide this installation, thus totally removing it from the glaring view.

-A great thing about under cabinet kitchen hoods is that they come in a compact size.
-This further helps to hide them away, while still incorporating an elegant design that will blend seamlessly with the rest of the kitchen.
+A great thing about under-cabinet kitchen hoods is that they are compact.
+This helps hide them away while still incorporating an elegant design that will blend seamlessly with the rest of the kitchen.

 Another great thing about this design is that you don’t necessarily have to remove your current cabinet installation to fit this kitchen hood.
 You can optionally buy one that blends in well with your cabinet design and have it fixed right above the cooktop.